 Annotation of OBB3 has reference to 11FF1 which is proposed to be deferred from encoding.
 See "Proposed change" of Comment "IN 1".
+Proposed change by India.

-The annotation "→ 11FF1

-tamil traditional number sign" has to be removed.
+The annotation " \rightarrow 11FF1 \mathbb{m} tamil traditional number sign" has to be removed.